 What is Meth?

 Meth is short for methamphetamine.
 This is a drug that can cause dramatic changes in someone’s behavior.
-The structure of this drug means that it can have serious impacts on the neurotransmitters of the brain, how these neurons fire, and how people process and perceive information.
+The structure of this drug means that it can have serious impacts on the brain’s neurotransmitters, how these neurons fire, and how people process and perceive information.
 In general, meth also has the potential to cause a more intense and dramatic high than many of the other recreational drugs.

 Signs and Symptoms of Meth Abuse